Brevoort Park, Saskatoon

 Brevoort Park is a primarily residential neighbourhood located in the southeast part of Saskatoon, Saskatchewan, Canada.
 It includes part of the 8th Street business district.
 Just over half of its dwellings are single detached houses, with a sizeable minority of duplex or apartment-style multiple unit dwellings.
 As of 2007, the area is home to 3,424 residents.
 The neighbourhood is considered a middle-income area, with an average family income of $52,098, and a home ownership rate of 54.0%.

 History

 The land where Brevoort Park now exists was annexed in the period between 1955 and 1959, and home construction was at its peak from 1961 until 1970.
 Brevoort Park School was built starting in 1963 and opened in 1964.

 Government and politics

 Brevoort Park exists within the federal electoral district of Saskatoon—Grasswood.
 It is currently represented by Kevin Waugh of the Conservative Party of Canada, first elected in 2015.

 Provincially, the area is within the constituency of Saskatoon Churchill-Wildwood.
 It is currently represented by Lisa Lambert of the Saskatchewan Party, first elected in 2016.

 In Saskatoon's non-partisan municipal politics, Brevoort Park lies within ward 6.
-It is currently represented by Councillor Sarina Gersher, whose term expires in 2020.
+It is currently represented by Councillor Cynthia Block, whose term expires in 2024.